 Simply go to the left-hand menu, pick Scheduled Reports, and enter the report you want to have emailed out on a regular basis.

+The major advantage Zoho CRM reporting is real-time but limited to CRM data with no drill-down configuration.
 If you need additional reporting capabilities beyond what Zoho CRM can provide, you may want to look into Zoho Analytics.

 Zoho Analytics is Zoho’s business intelligence and analytics platform.
 Zoho Analytics allows you to review and report on data from a variety of data sources, as well as customize how that data is presented and shared.

 Incorporating data from multiple sources means that Zoho Analytics facilitates a much deeper dive into your data.
 In addition to Zoho data points, you can also use Analytics to pull in data from external applications, such as Google Analytics, YouTube, Google Ads, or Facebook.

 Within Analytics, simply select your chosen data sources, and pull them into the same workspace.
 From there, you will be able to query those different tables together to build reports that span across each application.

 Like Zoho CRM, Analytics allows you to choose from a variety of charts to present your data.
 However, with Zoho Analytics, you also have the option to customize charts and tables for tailored insights with Zoho Analytics.